joyent/conch-api/docs/modules/Conch::Route::User.md

 ### `POST /user/:target_user_id_or_email?send_mail=<1|0>`

-Optionally take the query parameter `send_mail` (defaults to `1`) to send an email telling the user their account was updated
+Optionally take the query parameter `send_mail` (defaults to `1`) to send an email telling the user their account was updated.

 - Requires system admin authorization
 - Controller/Action: ["update" in Conch::Controller::User](../modules/Conch%3A%3AController%3A%3AUser#update)